Revealed: The 'eye-watering' amount the Govt's spending on contractors and who's reaping the benefits - NZ Herald

 But the Opposition is not pleased with the almost $1 billion annual contractors spend.

-National's Public Service spokesman Simeon Brown said the numbers show Government spending is out of control when it comes to the Public Service.
+National's public service spokesman Simeon Brown said the numbers show Government spending is out of control when it comes to the Public Service.

 He said taxpayer money should be spent on important frontline services, not "ballooning backroom offices".